Lancaster House is sharing it's biggest secret - The Forest of Bowland.

 A Warm Lancashire Welcome

-Just four miles to the edge of the forest, Lancaster House is the perfect place to come home to.
+Just four miles to the edge of the Forest of Bowland, Lancaster House is the perfect place to come home to.
 Fabulous local produce, the most comfortable beds, gym, swimming pool and outdoor hot tub.
 We have everything to complete your holiday adventures in The Forest of Bowland.
-Call 0333 220 3107 to start your Forest of Bowland adventure.
+Call 0333 220 3107 to start your forest adventure.